Quasinormal mode spectrum of the AdS black hole with the Robin boundary condition: QNM spectrum of the scalar field with the Robin boundary condition

 where $T_{\mu\nu}$ is the minimal stress tensor for the scalar field given by

 This is equivalent to the Killing energy with respect to the time-translational Killing vector $\xi^\mu$.
 The local conservation law for the stress tensor, $\nabla_\mu (T^{\mu\nu} \xi_\nu)=0$, yields

-It turns out that the Hamiltonian is conserved if the Dirichlet condition $\phi_1 = 0$ or the Neumann condition $\phi_2 = 0$ satisfies, while it cannot be conserved otherwise.
+It turns out that the Hamiltonian is conserved if the Dirichlet condition $\phi_1 = 0$ or the \kozuka{Neumann condition $\phi_2 = 0$ is satisfied}, while it cannot be conserved otherwise.
 Indeed, when we impose the Robin boundary condition $\phi_2=\kappa \phi_1$, the energy flux appears at the AdS boundary.

 Now, we define the modified energy, corresponding to the Noether charge derived from the modified action $\widetilde{S}$, as

 which can be conserved at the AdS boundary under the Robin boundary condition $\phi_2 = \kappa \phi_1$.
 Since $\Delta_+ - \Delta_- = \sqrt{9 +\mu^2} > 0$, if $\kappa <0$, $\Phi$ could be unbounded with the modified energy kept conserved.
 As in the case of the $(1+1)$-wave equation, the Robin boundary condition with negative $\kappa$ works as if infinite energy is stored at the AdS boundary.